andreacfromtheapp/elm-zsh-theme/README.md

 local separator='%{$WHITE%}::%{$RESET_COLOR%}'
 ```

-## License
+## LICENSE

 This theme is licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) or later license.
-A copy of the GPLv3 is included here: [LICENSE](LICENSE)
+A copy of the GPLv3 is included [here](LICENSE).